AGENTS.md: Docsy repo guide for AI agents

 Separation of concerns

 • Changelog: see guidelines at the top.
-Very terse listing of changes; will link to posts to for “Details” links.
+Very terse listing of changes, with “Details” links to posts.

-• The Docs reflect the current Docsy design.
-No or little historical notes.
+• The Docs reflect the current Docsy design, with few or no historical notes.

 • Release message links to the changelog and upgrade blog posts, and lists the actual Git history since the last release.